New River Gorge guide

 The New River Gorge Bridge is the famous photograph, and it makes a strong first look.
-The Canyon Rim Visitor Center gives the cleanest orientation: a short boardwalk, interpretive context, and a view that explains why Fayetteville works so well as a base.
+Canyon Rim Visitor Center pairs a short boardwalk and bridge view with exhibits that explain Fayetteville's position beside the gorge.

 • Friday: arrive before dark, see the bridge if timing allows, then eat in town instead of rushing to a trailhead.